elicz/MOT20/README.md

 We propose greedy (sub-optimal) and Munkres (optimal) association algorithms.
 Both versions are enhanced with unassociated detection caching.
 Re-identification method based on track mutual projection can be optionally turned on to reduce track fragmentation.
 [See details below](#tracking)

 **4. Pose estimation** *(in each image)*
-We used HRNET \[6\] for pose estimation on the detected bounding boxes obtained in Step 1.
-Other pose estimation methods can be used.
+We used HRNET \[6\] for pose estimation (16 2D joints in each pose) on the detected bounding boxes obtained in Step 1.

 **5. Entitative relationship detection** *(in set of tracks)*
 Computation of hand distance and body proportion features is used to detect pairs holding hands and children in the video.
 [See details below](#rel_det).